-JONAS S. KHAW, Filipino, aged forty-two (42), is the corporate secretary of the Corporation.
-He has been the corporate secretary since 15 December 2017 up to the present.
+JONAS S. KHAW, Filipino, aged forty-three (43), is the corporate secretary of the Corporation.
+He has been the corporate secretary since December 15, 2017 up to the present.
 He is a member of the Philippine Bar and a partner in the law firm Picazo Buyco Tan Fider & Santos.
 Atty.
 Khaw holds a Juris Doctor and Bachelor of Science in Management Engineering degrees both from the Ateneo de Manila University.
-He is also the Assistant Corporate Secretary of Bloomberry Resorts Corporation, a publicly listed company.
+He is also the Assistant Corporate Secretary of Bloomberry Resorts Corporation and Apex Mining Co., Inc., both publicly listed companies.